Read This First

 Prompt 4: Read the following statements and rank the quality of evidence provided from strongest to weakest.
 Justify your rankings.

-The section turns on Ranking the Quality of Evidence.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Ranking the Quality of Evidence in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-At this stage, the gain is not memorizing the conclusion but learning to think with (Gemini failed to identify the principle and Ranking the Quality of Evidence.
+Treat (Gemini failed to identify the principle and Ranking the Quality of Evidence as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Evidence Workshop tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.